1922353531/Image-style-transfering/README.md

 4.settings.py contains some hyper-parameters of the network.
 5.training.py allows you train the network by yourself and the generated images will be saved in images/outputs automatically.
 ### Training by yourself
 After filling in the paths of content image and style image, you just run the training.py is OK.
+## PS
+The retrained weights and model's structure should be downloaded by yourself or you can say it in Issues and give me your email so I can send it to you.